Sorry, you need to enable JavaScript to visit this website.

 Where to find it: African forests

 It’s no surprise that we humans find our closest relative irresistibly cute.
 Chimps are also super smart – using sticks to fish for termites and even learning sign language is all in a day’s work for these brainy primates.
 However, these docile and affectionate monkeys can quickly become trouble – chimps are so strong they have the ability to tear off limbs!
-Whatever you do, don’t anger one.
+Whatever you do, don’t anger anyone.

 4. Pufferfish